Tools That Will Help You Succeed

 An email list is your best friend.
 Period.
 If you’re a blogger or a small business (or any size business) owner, freelancer, entrepreneur, whatever have you, you need to start an email list as soon as possible.
 In fact, I’d say that you need to start an email list even before you set up your website/blog!

 There are a lot of email marketing platforms out there.
-Some are free to start, others paid from day-1.
-I personally prefer ConvertKit, a paid platform (it does have a month-long free trial period), especially for bloggers, because this platform makes creating multiple forms, multiple sequences or automation for different opt-in freebies, super easy!
+My favorite, however, is ConvertKit, especially for bloggers, because this platform makes creating multiple forms, multiple sequences or automation for different opt-in freebies, super easy!
 As a blogger, you’ll likely want to offer more than one opt-in incentive scattered across different blog posts.
 The ConvertKit platform is super intuitive and makes offering these different incentives simple and stress-free.

 Creative Market: This marketplace is full of high-quality graphic design elements, as well as templates and custom fonts.
 If you want to add some jazz in your designs, Creative Market is the place to go looking for unique design resources.